 Dialogue tags are how your character expresses what they say.
 In the quote “‘You’re all phonies,’ Holden said,” the dialogue tag is “Holden said.”

 Unique dialogue tags are fine to use on occasion.
 Your characters might yell, stammer, whisper, or even explode with words!
 However, don’t use these tags too frequently—the tag “said” is often perfectly fine.
-See how overused dialogue tags ruin the following conversation:
+Notice how overused dialogue tags ruin the following conversation:

 “How are you?”
 I stammered.